Did You Receive an Aetna Emergency Room Denial?

-Aetna denies ER claims incorrectly and is fined $500,000 by the California Department of Managed Health Care (DMHC).
+Aetna denies ER claims incorrectly and in August 2020 was fined $500,000 by the California Department of Managed Health Care (DMHC).
 According to the DMHC, Aetna Health of California, Inc. (Aetna) incorrectly uses the national standard to deny paying ER claims.
 Aetna should instead be applying California’s broader standard for emergency room bills.

 California requires health insurance plans to cover emergency room services.
 The only exceptions are when ER services are not required or when they never occurred.
 In 2019, the DMHC reviewed a sampling of Aetna ER claims.
 The DMHC found 93% of Aetna’s denied emergency room claims should have been approved.
 The issue was that Aetna’s denial template for HMOs followed national, not California standards.